 Q: I don’t live in West Virginia.
 Am I eligible to adopt a dog from NWALHDR?

-A: We normally prefer to adopt to applicants in West Virginia, however, we do have foster homes in Alabama, Kentucky and Western Pennsylvania, and will adopt out in those states as well, and close-in areas of neighboring states (Virginia, Tennessee, Ohio, North Carolina, South Carolina).
+A: We normally prefer to adopt to applicants in West Virginia, however, we do have foster homes in Alabama, Kentucky, and will adopt out in those states as well, and close-in areas of neighboring states (Virginia, Tennessee, Ohio, North Carolina, South Carolina).
 If you don't live in our area, you should look into the Sheltie rescue groups that are closer to you, unless you see one of our dogs that is absolutely the dog for you.
 All of the Sheltie rescue groups are listed on the website of the American Shetland Sheepdog Association.
 For our harder-to-place dogs, we will consider applicants from farther away.
 A home visit must be done and can be arranged by a rescue organization near you.
 You would have to travel to the dog’s foster home to meet him/her.